 The last 5 or 6 days were shit.
-I had the flu, and in the middle I had a travel day moving from Osaka to Sapporo.
-Ugh, it was miserable, chills, fever, etc. At one point I also accidentally took 3 immodium instead of 3 painkillers, so ya.
-Killin’ it.
-When I am super sick, I am always reminded of a theory of evil that is tossed around in the philosophical world which postulates that without pain, suffering and evil, we wouldn’t be able to recognize pleasure, joy, or peace.
+I had the flu and had to travel from Osaka to Sapporo.
+Ugh, it was miserable, chills, fever, and the like.
+At one point I also accidentally took 3 Imodium instead of 3 painkillers, so ya.
+I've been killin’ it.
+When I am super sick, I am always reminded of a theory of evil that is tossed around in the philosophical world which postulates that without pain, suffering, and evil, we wouldn’t be able to recognize pleasure, joy, or peace.
 I am not sure I totally agree, but most people can relate to the feeling of sheer joy when their symptoms finally lift.
 That first day without a fever is biblical.

 Today was that day for me.
 I woke up, and felt super-human.
-I decided I’d rested enough and headed for a gym that I found deep in the ex-pat forums for Hokkaido.
+I decided I had rested enough and headed for a gym that I found deep in the ex-pat forums for Hokkaido.
 It appeared that there was a community gym with a room dedicated to weightlifting, and even a sand sumo-ring.
 Sold!
 And it was only a 2.5km walk which would give me an opportunity to warm up my legs and comb the alleys for graffiti.

 On the way there, I felt like I was in a viagra commercial or something.
-Lights were turning green for me, my shoes were gripping the snow while other people were slipping, the snow was pretty, sun was shining etc. At one point a taxi had tried to do a u-turn but got stuck near the sidewalk I was on, and since I was clearly super-human for surviving the flu, I decided to give him a couple pushes and sent him free.
+Lights were turning green for me, my shoes were gripping the snow while other people were slipping, the snow was pretty, sun was shining etc. At one point a taxi had tried to do a u-turn but got stuck in the snow near the sidewalk I was on.
+Since I was clearly super-human for surviving the flu, I decided to give him a couple pushes and set him free.
 The car even felt light (just kidding… but seriously).

 I arrived at the gym after stopping at a 711 for an espresso (gas station coffees in Japan are 10/10).
 Sapporo Chuo Taikukan, which I think means something like Sapporo City Gymnasium, looked more like an old communist building than a gym.
-I bought my tickets, 6 vists for 1950 Yen, which is like 25 bucks Canadian or equal to being allowed to look inside a Crossfit gym in Japan (drop ins are 25-40$).
+I bought my tickets for 6 visits and paid 1950 Yen, which is like 25 bucks Canadian, or equal to being allowed to look inside a Crossfit gym in Japan for five minutes (drop ins are 25-50$).

 As I opened the door, my heart fluttered as if a pretty lady just walked by.
-The lights weren’t on yet as no one was inside.
-It looked as if I’d travelled back in time and landed in a 1980’s training hall.
-This must be how christians feel when they enter the church before anyone else on a Sunday.
+The lights weren’t on yet, as no one was inside, and it looked as if I had travelled back in time and landed in a 1980’s training hall.
+This, I thought, must be how christians feel when they enter the church before anyone else on a Sunday.

 Eventually a silver-haired man walked in who looked old enough to be my Grandpa, but also looked like he was there to do the same thing I was.
-I watched this man warm-up.
-It was eerily similar to my own.
-He clearly had accumulated some injuries over the years, but as he kept moving, he kept getting more limber, and after about ten minutes he looked more mobile than most of the 18 year old hockey players I train when we get them at the start of summer.
+Curious.
+My excitement grew.
+I watched this man warm-up and it was eerily similar to my own.
+He clearly had accumulated some injuries over the years, but as he kept moving, he kept getting more limber, and after about ten minutes he looked more mobile than most of the 18 year old hockey players I train back home.

-After his warmup he took out some burly knee sleeves, and laced up his old wood-heeled lifters.
+After his warmup he took out some burly knee sleeves, and laced up his old wood-heeled lifting shoes.
 After that, he walked to the platform and lined up all the stacks of plates.
 I too prefer an orderly lifting environment, which was another eerily similar trait we shared.
 I watched in rapture as he began his training session with some back-squats.

-This man, who I later found out was 72 years old, squatted below parallel, and was hitting about 70kg for reps.
+I later found out that this man was 72 years old.
+He squatted below parallel, and was hitting about 70kg for reps.
 I found this to be one of the most inspiring experiences of my life.
 We eventually got to speak a little bit with his limited english and my complete lack of Japanese.
 In between his sets of deadlifts at almost 225#, he showed me a huge scar on his back from what looked like a recent spine surgery.
 His name was Toyoshima, and this was clearly his gym, his happy place, and his turf.
 I couldn't have been more thankful to spend time in his temple.
-I think, or at least hope, he could tell how humbled and appreciative I was, and that we shared the same religion so I felt like we really connected.
-I even got a bow as I left which I most definitely reciprocated.
+I think, or at least hope, he could tell how humbled and appreciative I was.
+We shared the same Religion of Iron and I felt there was an unspoken connection.